Quentin-Jimenez/CPE593-Chaining/weeklyprogressnotes.md

 ## 11/10/22 Week 2
 - Research of rope algorithm (which chain is based off of)
-- Added relevant papers to /ref.
+- Added relevant papers to /ref from Scopus.
 - Pulling example rope implementations and working on testing of performance etc. how it works
 - Mempool class for chain implementation
 - Scheduling w/ librarian